Drought hits Ijivitari | Loop PNG

-The long dry season that continues to this day, has dried up steams, rivers and destroyed food gardens.
+The long dry season that continues to this day has dried up steams, and rivers and destroyed food gardens.

 The President of Tufi LLG Luke Nunisa shared his people's struggle with the drought, saying they need access to clean water and food.

-Nunisa said the drought has contributed to the spread of airborne diseases and increase lifestyle diseases.
+Nunisa said the drought has contributed to the spread of airborne diseases and increased lifestyle diseases.

 “All our rivers and streams are dried up.
 When rain comes we have to wait for a longer period to use because obviously the water will be dirty,” he said.